University of Notre Dame: Alumni

 The school has over 130,000 alumni and 275 alumni clubs around the world.
 Notre Dame is ranked among the universities with strongest alumni networks.
 Many give the university yearly monetary support.
 Notre Dame is ranked among schools with the highest alumni donation rates.
 A school-record of 53.2 percent of alumni donating was set in 2006.
 Many buildings, including residence halls, on campus are named for major donors.
 Classroom buildings, and the performing arts center are also named for donors.

-Alumni working in politics include state governors, members of the United States Congress, and former United States secretary of state Condoleezza Rice.
+Alumni working in politics include state governors, members of the United States Congress, and former United States Secretary of State Condoleezza Rice.
 Notable alumni from the College of Science are Eric F. Wieschaus, winner of the 1995 Nobel Prize in medicine, and Philip Majerus, discoverer of the cardioprotective effects of aspirin.
-Many university officials are alumni, including the current president, John Jenkins.
+Many university officials are alumni, including the current president, John Jenkins and incoming President Robert Dowd, a professor of Political Science who specializes in African Studies.
 Alumni in media include talk show hosts Regis Philbin and Phil Donahue, and television and radio personalities such as Mike Golic and Hannah Storm.
-A number of sports alumni have continued their careers in professional sports, such as Joe Theismann, Joe Montana, Tim Brown, Ross Browner, Rocket Ismail, Ruth Riley, Jeff Samardzija, Jerome Bettis, Justin Tuck, Craig Counsell, Skylar Diggins-Smith, Brett Lebda, Olympic fencing gold medalist Mariel Zagunis and bronze medalist Nick Itkin, professional boxer Mike Lee, former football coaches such as Charlie Weis, Frank Leahy and Knute Rockne, and Basketball Hall of Famers Austin Carr and Adrian Dantley.
+A number of sports alumni have continued their careers in professional sports, such as Joe Theismann, Joe Montana, Tim Brown, Ross Browner, Rocket Ismail, Ruth Riley, Jeff Samardzija, Jerome Bettis, Justin Tuck, Craig Counsell, Skylar Diggins-Smith, Brett Lebda, Olympic fencing gold medalist Mariel Zagunis and two-time bronze medalist Nick Itkin, professional boxer Mike Lee, former football coaches such as Charlie Weis, Frank Leahy and Knute Rockne, and Basketball Hall of Famers Austin Carr and Adrian Dantley.
 Other notable alumni include prominent businessman Edward J. DeBartolo Jr. and astronaut Jim Wetherbee.
 Two alumni have received the Presidential Medal of Freedom (Alan Page and Edward J. DeBartolo Jr.), and two the Congressional Gold Medal (Thomas Anthony Dooley III and Bill Hanzlik).

-Popular culture
+In popular culture

 The University of Notre Dame is the setting of several works of fiction, as well as the alma mater of some fictional characters.
-In mid-20th century America it became "perhaps the most popular symbol of Catholicism", as noted by The Routledge Companion to Religion and Popular Culture:
+In mid-20th century America, it became "perhaps the most popular symbol of Catholicism" as noted by The Routledge Companion to Religion and Popular Culture: